eliahburns/cuda_example/README.md

 <br><br>

-In the image directory, (and to the right) there's a plot illustrating a scaling study performed for the occupancy of a Telsa K80 GPU.
+In the image directory, (and to the left) there's a plot illustrating a scaling study performed for the occupancy of a Telsa K80 GPU.
 For a fixed problem size, the code was run using powers of 2, from 2 to 1024 threads per block.
 Precautions had to be